MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/4_Snap_AI_Prompt_Framework/General_Introduction.md

 ## 1. General Introduction

 ### Language is like water
 - Much like water, language can take many forms.
-Water adapts to the container it is in.
-The Snap AI Prompting Framework aims to provide structure to fluid dynamics of human language.
+Which makes it difficult to model for AI systems.

 ### Brief Overview of the Snap AI Prompting Framework